Voter Turnout (Municipal Election)

 Measurement and Limitations

 Voter turnout was calculated by looking at the number of votes divided by the number of registered voters.
 There are several other ways of calculating voter turnout.
 For instance, voter turnout is often calculated by dividing the number of people going to the polls to vote divided by the number of eligible voters.
 Though this would give a more accurate representation of the percentage of the eligible population that votes, it can be difficult to determine the precise number of eligible voters.
 Caution should be used when comparing against other figures.
-Figures for both Federal and Provincial elections are tabulated based on calculating the total voter turnout for ridings only within the City of Winnipeg.

 The most recent data for this indicator was made available in 2018.

 Voter turnout data for Winnipeg’s previous municipal elections can be found at: https://winnipeg.ca/clerks/election/election2018/results/2018-Civic-Election-Official-Results.pdf